 - U-listed wastes: Wastes that meet the above criteria and are hazardous (but not acutely).

 Mixed Radiological Waste

-Mixed wastes are both hazardous and radioactive.
+Mixed wastes are both hazardous and radioactive solid waste.
 Because of the radioactive component, mixed wastes are regulated under both the RCRA and the Atomic Energy Act.
-The EPA or an authorized state agency regulates the hazardous component, while the Department of Energy or the Nuclear Regulatory Commission (NRC) regulates the radioactive part.
+The EPA or an authorized state agency regulates the proper disposal of the hazardous component, while the Department of Energy or the Nuclear Regulatory Commission (NRC) regulates the radioactive part.